Ethics of technology: Facebook's algorithm

-Facebook-Cambridge Analytica
+Facebook–Cambridge Analytica

-Through the 2010’s the British political consulting firm Cambridge Analytica in a conjoined effort with Facebook gathered information and personal data on upwards of 87 million nonconsenting users as stated by a New York Times article titled “Cambridge Analytica and Facebook: The Scandal and the Fallout So Far”.
-The illegally obtained data was then utilized in Donald Trump’s 2016 presidential campaign to help develop personalized ads and campaign messages based on the data provided by Cambridge Analytica.
+Through the 2010s the British political consulting firm Cambridge Analytica in a conjoined effort with Facebook gathered information and personal data on upwards of 87 million nonconsenting users as stated by a New York Times article titled "Cambridge Analytica and Facebook: The Scandal and the Fallout So Far".
+The illegally obtained data was then utilized in Donald Trump's 2016 presidential campaign to help develop personalized ads and campaign messages based on the data provided by Cambridge Analytica.
 An article was written by The Guardian on March 18, 2021, interviewing a Cambridge Analytica whistleblower Christopher Wylie.
 In the interview, Wylie asserted that the data given to him was legally obtained and that he and various other academic analyses were also unaware of the nature to which the data used in the psychological profiles was obtained.

-Areas of Technoethical Inquiry
+Areas of technoethical inquiry

 Biotech ethics

 Biotech ethics concerned with ethical dilemmas surrounding the use of biotechnologies in fields including medical research, health care, and industrial applications.
 Topics such as cloning ethics, e-health ethics, telemedicine ethics, genetics ethics, neuroethics, and sport and nutrition ethics fall into this category; examples of specific issues include the debates surrounding euthanasia and reproductive rights.

 Telemedicine is a medical technology that has been used to advance clinical care with the use of video conferencing, text messaging, and applications.
 With the advantage of telemedicine, there are concerns about its pitfalls such as threats to patient privacy and HIPAA regulations.
 Cyberattacks in healthcare are a significant concern when implementing technology because there needs to be measures in place to keep patient privacy secure.
 One type of cyber attack is a medical device hijack also known as medjack where hackers can alter the functionality of implants, and expose patient medical history.
 When implementing technology, it is important to check for weaknesses that can cause vulnerability to hacking.

 The use of technology in ethics also becomes a key factor when considering artificial intelligence.
 AI is not seen as a neutral tool, and policies have been set in place to ensure it is not misused under human bias.
 Although AI is a valuable tool in medicine, the current ethical policies are not up to standard to accommodate AI as it is a multi-disciplinary approach.
-AI in healthcare is not available to make clinical decisions however, it can provide assistance in surgeries, imaging, etc.
+AI in healthcare is not available to make clinical decisions; however, it can provide assistance in surgeries, imaging, etc.

 Technoethics and cognition

 This area of technoethical inquiry is concerned with technology's relation to the human mind, artificial agents, and society.
-Topics of study that would fit into this category would be artificial morality and moral agents, technoethical systems and techno-addiction.
+Topics of study that would fit into this category would be artificial morality and moral agents, moral outsourcing, technoethical systems and techno-addiction.